viky-ai/website/doc/topics/main-concepts-behind-viky-ai/index.md

 ## Text analysis and semantic solution

-What do we want when we analyse a text?
+What do we want when we analyze a text?

 Well, it depends really on what is our goal.
 For example, with the following sentence:

 > In november 2019, Google bought Fitbit for $2.1 billion.

-* we might want to extracts only dates or money amounts,
+* we might want to extract only dates or money amounts,
-* or we might want to extract companies names,
+* or we might want to extract company names,
 * or we might want to get information about companies buying other companies.

 The result of the analysis will then be very different.
 This is what we call a **semantic solution**.